 She is a graduate of Texas State Univesity, San Marcos with a major in Fine Arts and a minor in Computer Science.
 Previously to moving to Austin, Nathalie studied art history at the University of Zürich and completed an art program at the local art academy.

-Rachael Gilg is the Technical Project Manager and Web Architect for COERLL.
+Rachael Gilg is the Projects Manager and Web Architect for COERLL.
 She holds a M.S. from the School of Information at U.T.
 Austin, and specializes in educational technology, user experience design, and digital media development.
 She has acted as project manager, designer, and lead developer on a diverse set of projects, including educational websites and online courses, video and interactive media, digital archives, and social/community websites.

 Dr. Thomas Garza is Associate Director of Outreach and Teacher Development for COERLL.
 Dr. Garza is University Distinguished Teaching Associate Professor of Russian and the director of the Texas Language Center (TLC) at UT Austin.
 Prior to establishing the TLC, he was chairperson of the Department of Slavic and Eurasian Studies and the director of the Center for Russian, East European and Eurasian Studies.
 His teaching and research focus on the applied linguistics and pedagogy of Slavic languages, including the use of media and technology and the teaching of culture.
 He is the author or co-author of five EFL textbooks – including one for speakers of Russian, four Russian language texts, as well as numerous articles on the teaching of Russian language and culture using video and other media.
 He is also a trained proficiency tester and administers Oral Proficiency Interviews in Russian.